There is a helpful exercise that detectives use you can adopt to improve both the efficiency and effectiveness of your business development.

 Who are their current advisers?

 What trade bodies/associations/networking groups do they belong to?

 What are the big issues in their organisation and/or sector?

 What other clients have you worked with in this sector?

 There are many, many more questions to answer of course but this will get you started and the exercise required to get this far is also a great way to involve your wider team in BD.

 I have used this exercise successfully with solicitors, accountants, architects and patent attorneys to get better outcomes from their BD, why don’t you try it?

-This is taken from Bernard’s regular marketing and business development posts on LinkedIn.
-If you’d like to find out more about how we can help you with your firm (or chambers) marketing plans please email us and we can find a time to chat.
+If you’d like to find out more about how we can help you with your firm’s (or chambers’) marketing plans please email us and we can find a time to chat.